nesaboz/blog/README.md

 Hi there and welcome to my website!
 Here you will find my work on deep learning [projects](projects.ipynb) and some [smaller projects](mini-projects.ipynb) too.
-You can browse some [publications, patents and media covers](media.ipnb) of my work, and some general software [tips](tips.ipynb) I accumulated over time.
+You can browse some [publications patents and media covers](media.ipynb) of my work, and some general software [tips](tips.ipynb) I accumulated over time.
 Feel free to [contact me](about.qmd) if you have any questions.
 Enjoy!